 Vehicle Identification Number (VIN)

 Engine Identification Number

 Master PIN

 Rider PIN

 Key Fob #1 Serial Number

-Key Fob #2 Serial Number
+Key Fob #2 Serial Number (optional)

-Key Fob #3 Serial Number

-Key Fob #4 Serial Number

 SERVICE AND WARRANTY INFORMATION

 Some procedures are beyond the scope of this manual.
 See your dealer to purchase an INDIAN MOTORCYCLE Service Manual.
 Some procedures provided in the service manual require specialized knowledge, equipment, and training.
 Be sure you have the required technical skills and tools that are needed before you attempt ANY service on your motorcycle.
 Please contact your authorized dealer before attempting any service work that is beyond your level of technical knowledge or experience, or if the work requires specialized equipment.